cpre-186-group-4/3D-Scanner-Hardware/README.md

 an open-source, wireless 3D scanner based on our group project for Computer Engineering 186 at Iowa State University.

-The hardware used for this project as well as their sources are listed below.
-Please note that some of :
+The hardware used for this project as well as their sources are listed below:

 * Raspberry Pi Zero W - $10